nazoadiego/BookAnArtist/README.md

 ## About The Project

 A Ruby On Rails application where you can book your favorite artists, as well as post offers as an artist.
-Which you can manage your bookings via your personal dashboard.
+Which you can manage via your personal dashboard.

 <p align="right">(<a href="#top">back to top</a>)</p>